Certified Translation of Non-English Wills

 In the Matter of Sook Li an objecting party challenged the will, on the grounds, among other things, that the decedent did not speak English adequately to understand her own will.
 The testator, under consideration, was a Cantonese speaker.
 The objecting party accordingly moved for summary judgment based on the aforesaid argument.
 The Court noted that there was conflicting testimony regarding the decedent’s ability in English.
 Therefore, the Summary Judgment Motion was denied.
 However, the Court did point out that where a testator does not speak English there will be a greater burden in showing that the will reflects the testator’s wishes, and is, hence, valid.
 Matter of Sook Li 2021 NY Slip Op 21193 Decided on July 20, 2021Surrogate’s Court, Queens County.

 In other words, if you, as an attorney, are preparing a will for a client who does not understand English, you need to obtain its certified translation.
 This would ensure that the will written as per the wishes of the testator.
-Get in touch with certified document translation service All Language Alliance, Inc. to obtain certified translation of last wills and testaments written in Italian, French, German, Portuguese, Russian, Romanian, Hawaiian, Croatian, Korean, Hebrew, Czech, Hungarian, and other foreign languages; certified translation of foreign Apostille records; and to retain a competent legal interpreter for attorney-client meetings with non-English-speaking clients.
+Get in touch with certified document translation service All Language Alliance, Inc. to obtain certified translation of last wills and testaments written in Italian, French, German, Portuguese, Russian, Romanian, Hawaiian, Croatian, Greek, Ottoman, Korean, Turkish, Hebrew, Czech, Hungarian, and other foreign languages; certified translation of foreign Apostille records; and to retain a competent legal interpreter for attorney-client meetings with non-English-speaking clients.

 #alllanguagealliance #legaltranslationservices #legaldocumenttranslation #legaltranslation #certifiedtranslation #certifiedtranslationservices #Italiantranslation #Farsitranslation #Persiantranslation #Koreantranslation #Chinesetranslation #foreignwilltranslation